BartugKaan/Service-App-with-Flutter/README.md

 # Service App

 Service App is a Flutter application designed for listing and hiring services for users.
-Yhis application created for developing my dart and Flutter UI skills.
+This application created for developing my dart and Flutter UI skills.

 ## Features